terrymunro/mcp-claude-memories/README.md

 # MCP Claude Memories

+> **⚠️ EXPERIMENTAL PROJECT WARNING**
+>
+> This is an experimental project and successor to [mcp-mitm-mem0](https://github.com/terrymunro/mcp-mitm-mem0).
+> This software is in early development and may not be fully functional yet.
+Expect bugs, breaking changes, and incomplete features.
+> Use at your own risk and expect potential issues.
+Feedback and contributions are welcome!

 A smart memory system for Claude Code that automatically watches your conversation files and provides context-aware memory retrieval through MCP (Model Context Protocol).

 ## Overview